The Ultimate Glossary Of Important Title Loan Terms & Definitions

 3. Your Vehicle for Inspection

-A black man smiles after learning the definition of title loan.
+A man smiles after learning the terms and definition of title loan.

 Once there, the representative will inspect your vehicle, verify your documents, and check the VIN on the car.
 After assessing everything, they’ll let you know whether you’re eligible for a title loan.
 If you qualify, you’ll receive the money you need the same day or the next business day.